Common Names

 - Anxiety

-Several studies show that meditation reduces anxiety associated with many diseases including cancer. - Cancer-associated cognitive impairment
+Several studies show that meditation reduces anxiety associated with many diseases including cancer. - Cognitive impairment

 MBSR practice resulted in improvements in cognitive impairment resulting from cancer and its treatments. - Depression

-Many clinical trials have shown that MBSR can help reduce depression. - Fatigue
+Many clinical trials indicate that MBSR can help reduce depression. - Fatigue

 Studies in breast cancer survivors show that MBSR practice decreases fatigue severity. - Insomnia

-Clinical data indicate that MBSR training helps relieve insomnia and improves sleep quality. - Lifestyle modification
+MBSR may help relieve insomnia and improve sleep quality. - Lifestyle modification

 MBSR practice helps improve mood disturbance in patients including those with cancer. - Pain